muratk3n/thirdwave/en/2020/06/10-myths-israel.md

 Hamas began to gain power in the late 1980s, and was responsible for religious affairs in the occupied territories, told the Wall Street Journal, 'the Hamas, to my great regret, is Israel’s creation.' ...

-Palestine was an empty land [when Jews 'came back'].

-In this story, by 1800 Palestine had become a desert, where farmers who did not belong there somehow cultivated parched land that was not theirs.
-The same land appeared to be an island, with a significant Jewish population .. .
-Every passing year the land became more barren, deforestation increased, and farmland turned to desert.

-Promoted through an official state website this fabricated picture is unprecedented. ..
-Quite a few [researchers], such as David Grossman (the demographer not the famous author), Amnon Cohen, and Yehoushua Ben-Arieh, have indeed successfully challenged it.
-Their research shows that, over the centuries, Palestine, rather than being a desert, was a thriving Arab society—mostly Muslim, predominantly rural, but with vibrant urban centers